La Sportiva Ultra Raptor II

 • Protection is top-notch with a full-length rock plate, generous heel counter and toe bumper, and large TPU overlays throughout the upper.

-• Now available in a wide version (unisex), which adds a considerable amount of room in the toe box.
+• Available in wide sizes, which add a considerable amount of room in the toe box.

 What We Don't